FAQs

 For quick reference it is recommended that you use a cable that is:

-This may occur if power was lost during an update of the device, or if the USB thumb drive became loose or was removed whilst data was being copied.
+This may occur if power was lost during an update of the device, or if the USB stick became loose or was removed whilst data was being copied.
 You will need to return the unit to VNC Automotive to be restored by a technician.

 The Cobalt Cube software is out of date and requires updating.
-The latest update would have been provided to you via your point of contact at VNC Automotive.
+The latest update would have been provided to you via your technical representative at VNC Automotive.

 This may occur if the USB C to USB A cable is not Google USB-IF certified or the cable is longer than 3 feet (1 meter).